The borderlands between Oslo and Sweden offer untouched nature, Norway’s oldest canal Haldenkanalen, and many good fishing spots.

 There are about 56,000 people living in Inner Østfold, and Askim and Mysen are the largest towns.
 There are several options for getting to the region and around.

-Indre Østfold offers a wide range of recreational activities, including a fabulous indoor swimming complex, two golf courses, horse racing - and several motor sports centres.
+Inner Østfold offers a wide range of recreational activities, including a fabulous indoor swimming complex, two golf courses, and horse racing opportunities.

-Indre Østfold has been a centre for motorsport in Norway for many years.
-Rally drivers Petter and Henning Solberg come from this region, and the area has some of the best motor sports facilities in the country.
-The most famous of those is Rudskogen Motorpark, where you can watch motorcycle and car races, or go for a spin on the tarmac yourself.
+The region has been a centre for motor sports in Norway for many years.
+Rally drivers Petter and Henning Solberg are Inner Østfold natives, and the area has some of the best motor sports facilities in the country.
+At the famous Rudskogen Motorpark you can watch motorcycle and car races, or go for a spin on the tarmac yourself.

-If you are traveling with a group and are looking for gastronomic sensations, you may want to enjoy a meal based on locally grown produce in the rustic setting of a farm like Bamsrudlåven in Mysen.
-Or you might prefer to dine in the cave Risen Grotte in Marker.
-The cave, which is lit up by 750 candles and can take up to 50 guests, took the owner 10 years to build.
+If you are traveling with a group and are looking for gastronomic sensations, you may want to try a meal based on locally grown produce in the rustic setting of a farm like Bamsrudlåven in Mysen.

 Find more inspiration on Inner Østfold’s official website.